How To Rank a Service Area Business (SAB) in Multiple Cities

 It’s important to understand these challenges as they arise so that you can find ways to overcome them.

-So the simple answer is no, but once you verify your address through Google, you can mark your listing as a Service Area Business (SAB), which allows you to hide the verified address from the public.
+Once you verify your address through Google, you can mark your listing as a Service Area Business (SAB), which allows you to hide the verified address from the public.

-GMB Hidden Address
+GMB Hidden Address (Screenshot)

 You must verify your physical location with Google, but you can then hide it from the public